Land Conservation Program

 Do not handle frogs

 Amphibians have very sensitive skin.
-If you find a frog, avoid taking them with your hands.
-The captureAmphibian requires a permit from the Agriculture and Livestock Service.
-Through contact with our skin we can transmit toxic and diseases.
-In strictly necessary cases, you must use surgical gloves (nitrile).
+If you find a frog, avoid handling it with your bare hands.
+Capturing amphibians requires a permit from the Agriculture and Livestock Service of Chile (SAG).
+Contact with human skin can transmit toxins and diseases to them.
+In strictly necessary cases, use surgical gloves (nitrile) to handle them.

 8.